lucisgit/moodle-mod_panopto/README.md

 -------------

-Global plugin configuration allows admin to set timeout window after which temporal viewing permissions will be removed (see "[What happens under the bonnet](#what-happens-under-the-bonnet)" above).
+Global plugin configuration allows admin to set timeout window after which temporary viewing permissions will be removed (see "[What happens under the bonnet](#what-happens-under-the-bonnet)" above).

 Also make sure that [repository